Backbase/variants/docs/CONTRIBUTING.md

 - **main**: This branch only contains code that has been released.
 It represents the public stable release.
 Release tags are added for versioning control in this branch.
 Only `develop` or `hotfix` can be merged to this branch.

 - **develop**: This is an integration branch.
-His purpose is to have a staging place where changes can be tested thoroughly before being released publicly (merged into the `main` branch).
+Its purpose is to have a staging place where changes can be tested thoroughly before being released publicly (merged into the `main` branch).
 All branches should base from `develop` except for `hotfix`.

 - **hotfix**: Critical solutions or additions that requires to be released as soon as possible.
 This type of branch should alwasy base on latest `main` and can be merged directly without passing through `develop`.
 In some cases it's advised to also merge the `hotfix` to `develop` for parity sake.
-Due to it's critical nature, `hotfix` branchs needs to **get approval from at least one of the repo admins**.
+Due to its critical nature, `hotfix` branchs needs to **get approval from at least one of the repo admins**.

 - **feature**: Any new functionality or improvement to be added to the codebase should be created as a `feature` branch.
 It will always base from `develop` and merges to `develop` as well.